timocov/dts-bundle-generator/README.md

                         typings from it via triple-slash reference directive.
-                        By default all packages are allowed and will be used according their usages --config CONFIG       File path to generator config file
+                        By default all packages are allowed and will be used according their usages --umd-module-name UMDMODULENAME
+                        The name of UMD module.
+If specified `export as namespace ModuleName;` will be emitted --config CONFIG       File path to generator config file
 ```